-Economics is a social science so there can be a number of interpretations.
+Economics is a social science so there can be some interpretations.
 But no argument can be termed as final.
-From above discussion, we can safely say that terms managerial economics and applied one may be used interchangeably at times.
+From the above discussion, we can safely say that terms managerial economics and applied one may be used interchangeably at times.

 But it invites your creative juices to spill the beans…!